 Student cities are also cycling cities, and Oxford is no exception.
 According to the City Council, in 2011 17% of working residents usually cycled to work, the second-highest rate of any local authority in the country.
-Only Cambridge is higher.
+Only Cambridge was higher.

 If you want help planning your journey by bike, with such useful information such as the best route for you and the length of time it will take, then check out CycleStreets.

-Bike Hire, Bike-sharing and Cycle Routes
+Bike Hire, Bike-sharing and Cycle Scheme

 In 2011 17% of Oxford residents in employment usually cycled to work.